davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 The centroids of the Ca-in-olivine model age distributions broadly correspond to a range in surface heat flow from ~70 to 110 mW/m^2.

-Using a database of surface heat flows for North America [@Blackwell2004], @Erkan2009 estimates regionally-averaged heat flows of 80-90 mW/m^2 for the central California coast, including the vicinity of Crystal Knob.
-Based on projection of the TA98 temperature distribution onto our calculated steady-state geotherms, corresponding to model depths of ~45-55 km for the Crystal Knob sample set.
+Using a database of surface heat flows for North America [@Blackwell2004],
+@Erkan2009 estimates regionally-averaged heat flows of 80-90 mW/m^2 for the central California coast, including the vicinity of Crystal Knob.
+Projection of the TA98 temperature distribution onto our calculated steady-state geotherms yields model depths of ~45-55 km for the Crystal Knob sample set.
 This depth range is within the spinel stability field and falls near the center of the depth distributions extracted using Ca-in-olivine barometry.
+We discuss the accuracy of heat flow data further in @sec:heat-flow

 ### Summary of depth constraints

 The integration of depth constraints on the xenolith samples from multiple sources gives a broad set of constraints on the depth of origin of the Crystal Knob xenoliths within the mantle lithosphere at the time of their eruption.
 For reasonable slopes of the sub-Salinian geotherm, the range of temperatures in the sample set indicates sourcing over a depth range of 5-10 km within the mantle lithosphere.
 These depths must be greater than 30 km, the depth to the Moho, and less than 60-90 km based on the composition-dependent lower limit of the spinel stability field.
 Ca-in-olivine barometry suggests a tighter set of constraints near the center of the spinel stability field.
 Model depths of 45-55 km prepared from steady-state geotherms agree with this assessment, but might be underestimates.
 Given the bias in both Ca-in-olivine and heat-flow measurements towards shallower depths, we take the depth range of 45-70 km as a likely entrainment depth for the Crystal Knob xenoliths.

-This assessment of relatively deep entrainment of the Crystal Knob xenoliths along a fairly "cool" geotherm conforms to constraints from independent studies of the deep lithosphere in coastal California.
+This assessment of relatively deep entrainment of the Crystal Knob xenoliths along a fairly "cool" geotherm conforms to constraints from independent studies.
 Estimates of the thermal state of the deep lithosphere derived from seismic tomography show temperatures of 700--1100ºC occurring at depths of 50--100 km for coastal California [@Goes2002], corresponding to cooler geotherms than predicted by surface heat flow.
 More recent estimates put the depth of the lithosphere-asthenosphere boundary at roughly 70 km in the southern Coast Ranges [@Li2007].
 Given estimates of the subcontinental lithosphere-asthenosphere boundary occurring at 1200-1300ºC [e.g. @OReilly2010; @Fischer2010], this corresponds to steady-state geotherms of 70-80 mW/m^2.

 We next turn to the accuracy of this extrapolation from heat flow values, and its implication for understanding the thermal structure of the lithosphere.